Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ..
 TODO: Complete this...
 Not sure if the scenario that I put is the best example to use
 ..
 Then, what if google.com is down at the moment of our tests?
-Even if that sounds completely imposible.
+Even if that sounds completely impossible.
 We can create a recovery scenario for that test.
-We can make our tests to wait for a certain ammount of time and try again:
+We can make our tests to wait for a certain amount of time and try again:

 ..
 The idea here is to use a try-catch statement to grab a really unexpected error.